 Important things to activate

 Once you have Cerberus installed on your phone, you should go through all the available settings and adjust them to your liking.
-I recommend to hide the app in your app drawer so no stranger discovers it while going through your apps.
+I recommend hiding the app in your app drawer so no stranger discovers it while going through your apps.
 You can set a custom number that you can call in order to open the app.

 Also important is to make Cerberus a device admin.
-This gives the app the permission to lock and wipe your device.
+This gives the app permission to lock and wipe your device.
 Without enabling that, you won’t be able to remotely delete your private data.